 Japan to unveil record $943 bln budget to ensure post-COVID recovery - draft

-TOKYO, Dec 23 (Reuters) - Japan's government is set to unveil on Friday its largest ever annual budget with $943 billion in spending for the fiscal year beginning in next April, further straining the industrial world's heaviest debt, a draft plan seen by Reuters showed.
+TOKYO, Dec 23 (Reuters) - Japan's government is set to unveil its largest annual budget on Friday with $943 billion in spending for the fiscal year beginning next April, further straining the industrial world's heaviest debt, a draft plan seen by Reuters showed.

 The first annual budget to be compiled by Prime Minister Fumio Kishida's government got a boost from COVID-19 countermeasures, social security spending to support a fast-ageing population and military outlays to deal with threats from China.

-The 107.6 trillion yen ($942.95 billion) annual budget underscores the challenge for Kishida to realise "new capitalism" with a virtuous cycle of growth and wealth distribution and restore already tattered public finances.
+The 107.6 trillion yen ($943 billion) annual budget underscores the challenge for Kishida to realise "new capitalism" with a cycle of growth and wealth distribution and restore tattered public finances.

+It would mark a 1% rise from this year's initial level, rising 10 years in a row.

+From Europe to America, policymakers globally are unwinding crisis-mode stimulus but Japan's fragile economic recovery has kept it from following suit, straining public debt that tops twice the size of its economy.

 ($1 = 114.1100 yen)

-(Reporting by Takaya Yamaguchi; Writing by Tetsushi Kajimoto; Editing by Muralikumar Anantharaman)
+(Reporting by Takaya Yamaguchi; Writing by Tetsushi Kajimoto; Editing by Muralikumar Anantharaman and Stephen Coates)

 ((tetsushi.kajimoto@thomsonreuters.com;))